I was in Eastern Turkey sitting in a large truck riding past a wide vista of wheat fields that stretched to the horizon.

 We four Westerners were packed in with the locals and stock, going upwards to the remote mountain called Nemrut Dagi.

 It all started when my photograph had dropped off my passport after I threw it into the bath with my clothing because of a severe state of stress and discombobulation.
-This state of fears followed a day of culturally inappropriate behaviour from both myself and the Turkish men.
+This state of fear followed a day of culturally inappropriate behavior from both myself and the Turkish people.

 Of course mainly I was oblivious to this I was simply following my heart.
-Such is the nature of youth!
+Such is the nature of a soul journey and youth.

 The day after the “passport without photo” situation I found the only stationery shop in Malaytia.
 It was stacked with what looked like hand made books that looked ancient.
 I purchased a Turkish/English dictionary, however, they didn’t sell glue.
 I then went to a Tourist office of Malatya where I asked to use their glue to stick my photograph back on to my passport.

-Peder and Claus the Danes were in their early twenties, open naïve, quiet and yet travel wise.
+The three men were Peder and Claus — the Danes who were in their early twenties, open naïve, quiet and yet travel wise.

 Ron was a 25 year old brash Canadian who was an Engineer in “real life”.
 He understood that he already knew everything and kindly wanted to share his knowledge with us.
 He was most happy to openly and loudly express his beliefs so that we could all become as enlightened as him.

 An icy wind was blowing and whipped through our summer clothing, quickly making us aware of our bones.
-We played amongst the ancient statues.
-Climbing them with little respect for their age and beauty we would each loudly exclaim that the view was the best from the top of the statue that we were on.
+We played among the ancient statues.
+Climbing them with little respect for their age and beauty.
+We would each loudly exclaim that the view was the best from the top of the statue that we were on.
 Always knowing that the vast clear view could not be better anywhere, it was impossible for it to be any better than it already was.

 Just before sun set, it became colder, the wind increased and we huddled together on the stones and wondered how we were going to sleep the night is such a frigid, stony and isolated place.
 We were also getting hungry and thirsty.